Nicholas Rossi: Education and sexual imposition conviction

-After Alahverdian left the DCYF system, a couple in Ohio, Sharon and Charles Lane, became what the The Daily Beast called "de facto foster parents" to him.
+After Rossi left the DCYF system, a couple in Ohio, Sharon and Charles Lane, became what The Daily Beast called "de facto foster parents" to him.

-Acquaintances said that Alahverdian preyed upon women who had recently been dumped or were otherwise emotionally fragile.
-The earliest accusation of rape against Alahverdian that The Daily Beast could find was in 2006, when he and his alleged victim were 18 years old.
+Acquaintances said that Rossi preyed upon women who had recently been dumped or were otherwise emotionally fragile.
+The earliest accusation of rape against Rossi that The Daily Beast could find was in 2006, when he and his alleged victim were 18 years old.
 She said they met online and initially got on well, though she later came to believe that his pleasant personality was a rehearsed act.
 When they met in person, she said that he constantly pressured her for sex.
 When she refused, she alleged that he threatened her and then raped her.
 Thinking that nobody would believe her, she did not report it to the police.
-In late 2007, Alahverdian was questioned by Utah police after an 18 year old woman accused him of rape, though he was apparently not arrested or charged.
+In late 2007, Rossi was questioned by Utah police after an 18 year old woman accused him of rape, though he was apparently not arrested or charged.

-Two Sinclair Community College students in Ohio accused Alahverdian of sexual assault.
+Two Sinclair Community College students in Ohio accused Rossi of sexual assault.
 The first one, who accused him of groping her while masturbating in his apartment, decided not to press charges when police suggested that it would be difficult to prove anything in court.
-Another student said she met Alahverdian on campus and had lunch with him, after which he offered to walk with her to her next class.
+Another student said she met Rossi on campus and had lunch with him, after which he offered to walk with her to her next class.
 Then in a basement stairwell, he pinned her against a wall, groped her and masturbated.
 When she protested, he said: "I'm almost done.
 Don't be a bitch."
-She said that Alahverdian later apologized and told her "he couldn't help it" because she was "so beautiful—and not to tell anybody".
+She said that Rossi later apologized and told her "he couldn't help it" because she was "so beautiful—and not to tell anybody".
 She made a police report.
-Prosecutors told her that she also lacked enough evidence for a case, but when Alahverdian filed a police report accusing her of being the aggressor, they moved forward.
+Prosecutors told her that she also lacked enough evidence for a case, but when Rossi filed a police report accusing her of being the aggressor, they moved forward.
 Around the same time, another ex-girlfriend alleged to police that he had bruised her, bitten her, and told her that he found it sexually arousing when she declined to have sex.
-When questioned, Alahverdian told police the sex was consensual.
+When questioned, Rossi told police the sex was consensual.